Parity-time symmetry in a flat band system: Conclusion

 \section{Conclusion}

-In summary, we have shown that by introducing a $\cal PT$-symmetric perturbation to a quasi-1D Lieb lattice, two different scenarios of thresholdless $\cal PT$ symmetry breaking can take place in the flat band, depending on whether the degeneracy $N$ in the flat band is even or odd.
+We have mentioned that the degeneracy of the flat band modes is completely lifted by a $\cal PT$-symmetric perturbation in general as they undergo thresholdless $\cal PT$ symmetry breaking.
+An exception takes place in the half-gain-half-loss configuration and its ``V" variant, where two different scenarios of thresholdless $\cal PT$ symmetry breaking occur in the flat band, depending on whether the degeneracy $N$ in the flat band is even or odd.
 The two degenerate manifolds with $\kappa_\pm=\pm\tau$ always exist and undergo thresholdless $\cal PT$ breaking.
 While their center positions are random, they are confined to either the gain half or the loss half of the lattice in the absence of disorder.
-This feature holds even with disorder, when the $\cal PT$-symmetric perturbation is strong enough.
+This feature holds even with \cc{weak disorders}, when the $\cal PT$-symmetric perturbation is strong enough.
 In contrast, the $\cal PT$-symmetric doublet states only exist when $N$ is even, and they display weaker non-Hermicity than the degenerate manifolds.
 These doublet states are pinned at the symmetry plane with exponential tails in the gain and the loss halves.
-These tails are the result of a point defect in the $\cal PT$-symmetric perturbation at $x=0$, instead of its half-gain-half-loss nature as previously found \cite{PRA11}.
-The disorder may disturb their spatial profiles at weak $\cal T$-breaking perturbation, but as the latter increases, this feature is restored, together with the $\cal PT$-symmetry relation between the two doublet states.
+These tails are the result of a point defect in the $\cal PT$-symmetric perturbation at $x=0$, instead of its half-gain-half-loss nature as previously found \cite{PRA11}. \cc{Weak disorders} may disturb their spatial profiles at small $\cal PT$-symmetric perturbation, but as the latter increases, this feature is restored, together with the $\cal PT$-symmetry relation between the two doublet states.

-We thank Hakan T\"ureci, Bo Zhen, and Vadim Oganesyan for helpful discussions.
-This project is supported by NSF under Grant No. DMR-1506987.
+\acknowledgements The author thank Hakan T\"ureci, Bo Zhen, and Vadim Oganesyan for helpful discussions.
+This project is partially supported by NSF under Grant No. DMR-1506987 and by the Collaborative Incentive Research Grant of City University of New York, CIRG-802091621.